-Once the victim enters its credentials, attackers get complete access over the victim’s Amazon account and use it to exploit further.
+Once the victim enters its credentials, attackers get complete access to the victim’s Amazon account and use it to exploit further.

-This cyber scam differs from others as in these scams, types of emails and manipulation of URL is not required.
+This cyber scam differs from others as in these scams, types of emails and manipulation of URLs are not required.
 Therefore, even on a closer look, victims are unable to find any red flags.

 Is this the Only One?

 This is not the only Amazon phishing scam where the attackers have leveraged the brand and reputation of Amazon.
 In the past as well, attackers have been misguiding victims using the name of Amazon.
 Here are some of the most infamous cases including Amazon: